 I think you’re familiar with what brownies are, but what you know about keto blondies?
 Blondies are just like brownies, but it doesn’t include cocoa powder and melted chocolate.
 This dessert is super-rich, sweet, and has plenty of vanilla taste.
 You can make keto blondies with dark chocolate, white chocolate chips, walnuts, or pecans.

-How to Make One Bowl Keto Blondies
+How to Make Sugar Free Keto Blondies

-I added dark chocolate chips, but feel free to customize your paleo blondies by adding sugar-free chocolate chips, nuts.
+I added dark chocolate chips, but feel free to customize your paleo blondies by adding sugar-free chocolate chips, and nuts.

 For this quick keto dessert, you’ll need one bowl (because I hate dirty dishes and complicated recipes), all the low carb ingredients, and less than 30 minutes.